Rebuilding Lives Awards 2018 – Nominations now closed

 The 2017 awards saw celebrity supporters and spinal cord injured people from all over the UK descend on Williams Conference Centre where we celebrated the achievements of people in the spinal cord injured community.
 The event was hosted by the wonderful Natasha Baker MBE, and a number of other Paralympian’s and notable supporters from the SCI community, including SIA’s Vice President Claire Williams OBE.

-For the 2018 awards, the nomination period will close on 28 February 2018.
-A judging panel will then shortlist three nominees from each category and these shortlisted nominees will be invited to attend the awards ceremony at Williams Conference Centre.
+A big thank you to everyone who nominated this year.
+A judging panel will shortlist three nominees from each category and these shortlisted nominees will be invited to attend the awards ceremony at Williams Conference Centre.

 With thanks to our main sponsors: